 Internal Faculty Fellowships are intended primarily for active Stanford academic council faculty, but lecturers and senior lecturers with continuing appointments and emeriti faculty may also apply.
 One goal of the fellowship selection process is to create a diverse community of scholars across the spectrum of academic fields and ranks.
 Scholars who are members of traditionally under-represented groups are encouraged to apply.

-In collaboration with the Freeman Spogli Institute for International Studies (FSI), the Stanford Humanities Center brings high profile international scholars to Stanford for short-term residencies of one to two months each year.
-Stanford departments, research institutes, and programs nominate leading scholars who have not had significant exposure to U.S. universities or to Stanford in particular.
+In collaboration with the Freeman Spogli Institute for International Studies (FSI), the Stanford Humanities Center brings high profile international scholars to Stanford for short-term residencies each year.
+Stanford departments, programs, and research centers and institutes are each eligible to nominate one candidate for consideration for a residency.
+During their stay, the international scholars are asked to share their research through a series of presentations, and engage with faculty and students to develop ongoing intellectual collaborations.
 Often, these experts are working in similar fields or on complementary projects to their campus counterparts.
-A selection committee, made up of faculty and administrators from Stanford’s humanities and social science disciplines, appoints approximately five scholars per year to come to Stanford.
+A selection committee, made up of faculty and administrators from Stanford’s humanities and social science disciplines, appoints approximately six scholars per year to come to Stanford.
 Visitors are chosen for their ability to expose the campus to new and relevant research agendas or geographic regions, and the likelihood that the residency will result in lasting scholarly contributions.
 For insight into the kind of work scholars undertake while at the Humanities Center, please see the Q&As with former international visitors.